-- 1. Psyc 250 satisfies the college requirement for Numeric/Symbolic Reasoning. - Students should take Psyc 100, 250, and 251 in the first or second year.
+- 1. PSYC 250 satisfies the college requirement for Numeric/Symbolic Reasoning. - 2.
+Students should take PSYC 100, 250, and 251 in the first or second year.
 Note that: (a) PSYC 100 is a prerequisite for all other Psychology courses; (b) PSYC 250 and 251 are prerequisites for most 300-level Psychology courses; (c) PSYC 250 and 251 must be completed with a minimum C- grade before taking 300-level Psychology courses. - 3.
 The College requires a 1.67 grade point average in the related requirements for all majors.
 Psychology requires a Human Biology lecture with lab.
 The average across the lecture and lab must be a minimum of 1.67. - 4.
-Students must complete Psyc 352 at Geneseo.
+Students must complete PSYC 352 at Geneseo.
+The prerequisites for PSYC 352 include PSYC 250, PSYC 251, and three 300-level PSYC courses.
+These 300-level courses should be courses with specific academic content.
+Experiential courses (PSYC 391, PSYC 395, PSYC 396, PSYC 397) do not count as prerequisites. - 5.
 Only one course can be transferred to meet Content Area requirements.
-Only one course can be transferred from a two-year community college as a 300-level course to meet the major requirements. - 5.
-No more than 3 credits from Psyc 294, Psyc 299, Psyc 391, Psyc 395, 396, 397, or 399 may be used to satisfy elective requirements of the major. - 6.
-A maximum of 51 credits in psychology may be included within the 120 credits required for the degree.
-At least 69 credits must be completed outside of the Psychology department. - 7.
-Any student who renders psychological services or implies to the public that he or she is licensed to practice as a psychologist is acting in contravention of the laws of the State of New York, Education Law, Article 153, Sections 7601-7614. - 8.
+Only one course can be transferred from a two-year community college as a 300-level course to meet the major requirements. - 6.
+No more than 3 credits from PSYC 294, PSYC 299, PSYC 391, PSYC 395, 396, 397, or 399 may be used to satisfy elective requirements of the major. - A maximum of 51 credits in psychology may be included within the 120 credits required for the degree.
+At least 69 credits must be completed outside of the Psychology department. - 8.
+Any student who renders psychological services or implies to the public that he or she is licensed to practice as a psychologist is acting in contravention of the laws of the State of New York, Education Law, Article 153, Sections 7601-7614. - 9.
 Optional Teaching Certification: Childhood/Adolescence teacher certification requires enrollment in appropriate programs in School of Education. - Majors who contemplate graduate study in psychology are encouraged to develop proficiency in computer use and/or a foreign language, and to take courses in biology.